-3 small (1 pound each or less) lobsters (also called "chicken" lobsters)

-4 cups plus 1⁄2 cup lobster cooking water

-3 cups diced red potatoes, skins on (cut into 1⁄4-inch cubes)

-4 strips thick-cut bacon, diced

-4 tablespoons salted butter

-1 medium-size onion, cut into 1⁄4-inch cubes

-2 ribs celery, cut into 1⁄4-inch cubes

-1⁄4 cup all-purpose flour

-1⁄2 cup bottled clam juice

-2 cups light cream

-1 pound bay scallops

-1 pound chopped fresh clam meat, with juices

-11⁄2 pounds haddock filet, skinned and cut into 1-inch pieces

-1 pound small (51-60 or 61-70 count) shrimp

-1 cup milk

-1 teaspoon kosher salt

-Freshly ground white or black pepper, to taste

-Garnish: chopped fresh parsley or paprika
+3 small (1 pound each or less) lobsters (also called "chicken" lobsters) 4 cups plus /2 cup lobster cooking water 3 cups diced red potatoes, skins on (cut into /4-inch cubes) 4 strips thick-cut bacon, diced 4 tablespoons salted butter 1 medium-size onion, cut into 1⁄4-inch cubes 2 ribs celery, cut into /4-inch cubes /4 cup all-purpose flour /2 cup bottled clam juice 2 cups light cream 1 pound bay scallops 1 pound chopped fresh clam meat, with juices 11⁄2 pounds haddock filet, skinned and cut into 1-inch pieces 1 pound small (51-60 or 61-70 count) shrimp 1 cup milk 1 teaspoon kosher salt Freshly ground white or black pepper, to taste Garnish: chopped fresh parsley or paprika

 Fill a lobster pot halfway with water and bring to a boil over high heat.
 Add the lobsters, cover, and reduce the heat to medium; cook 8 minutes.
 Remove the lobsters and set them aside to cool.
 Reserve 41⁄2 cups of the lobster water.
 When lobsters are cool and easy to handle, remove the meat from the claws, claw joints, and tails.
 Chop the meat coarsely and set aside.
 Put 4 cups of the reserved lobster water in a 2- to 3-quart pot, add the potatoes, and simmer until tender, 5 to 7 minutes.
 Drain and set aside.
 In a skillet over medium heat, fry the bacon, turning occasionally, until cooked but not crisp, 8 to 10 minutes.
 Set aside.
 Melt the butter in a 4- to 6-quart pot over medium-low heat.
 Add the onion and celery, and cook, stirring, until tender, 6 to 8 minutes.
 Add the bacon and cook another 3 minutes.
-Add the flour gradually, whisking continuously, to make a roux.
-Reduce the heat to low and continue stirring 5 minutes.
 Increase the heat to medium and slowly whisk in the remaining 1⁄2 cup of lobster water, then the bottled clam juice and the cream.
 Add the scallops, clam meat with its juices, haddock, and shrimp.
 Stir in the cooked potatoes, milk, salt, and pepper.
 Reduce the heat to low and simmer, stirring occasionally, until all the fish has cooked through and flavors have combined, about 15 minutes.
 Right before serving, add the lobster meat.
 Garnish with parsley or paprika.